smartdevicelink/sdl_evolution/proposals/NNNN-atf-additional-transports.md

  - USB

 Full Bluetooth and USB testing of ATF should use real device for communication with SDL.
-In future this approach also will allow test SDL on custom OEM head units.
+In future this approach also will allow to test SDL on custom OEM head units.

 ## Motivation

-Some features of SDL assumes usage of certain transport : USB or Bluetooth.
+Some features of SDL assume usage of certain transport : USB or Bluetooth.
-Some features even describe SDL behavior in case of transport switch or multiple device connection.
+Some features describe SDL behavior in case of transport switch or multiple device connection.
-Also main usage of SDL on head units is Bluetooth or USB.
+Also generally SDL is used Bluetooth or USB as connection protocol on head unit.
 ATF should support custom transports.

 Main reasons :
- - Automated testing transport specific use cases
+ - Automated testing of transport specific use cases
  - Automated smoke and full regression testing of SDL via Bluetooth and USB
- - Automated testing SDL on real hardware
+ - Automated testing of SDL on real hardware

 ## Proposed solution

-Use real mobile device as transport adapter.
+Use real mobile device as a transport adapter.
-Create Mobile application as part of ATF infrastructure.
+Create Mobile application as a part of ATF infrastructure.
-Mobile application may use [sdl android library](https://github.com/smartdevicelink/sdl_android) for communicating with SDL and TCP connection for communication with ATF.
+Mobile application may use [SDL android library](https://github.com/smartdevicelink/sdl_android) for communicating with SDL and TCP connection for communication with ATF.

-Mobile application(Mobile transport adapter) should provide ATF side such RPCs:
+Mobile application (Mobile transport adapter) should provide to ATF side such RPCs:
  - ConnectToSDL(transport)
  - RemoveConnection(connection_id)
  - GetListOfAvailableTransports()
  - SendData(connection_id, data)

-ATF should be able to connect to multiple Mobile transport adapters and provide to test engineer ability to use any of them.
+ATF should be able to connect to multiple Mobile transport adapters and provide ability to use any of them to test engineer.

 ATF should provide such API to test engineer:
  - ConnectToSDL(device, connection type)